 Blue Monday 2026: Myth, Reality, and an Opportunity for Peace

-Does it feel like January is dragging on forever?
-The holiday lights have long since been taken down, the Christmas trees have been decorated, and it’s still dark and cold outside.
-If you’re feeling a little more down than usual in mid-January, don’t be surprised – the day that popular culture has dubbed “Blue Monday” is approaching.
-Blue Monday).
+Do you feel like January is dragging on forever?
+The holiday lights have long been taken down, the Christmas trees undecorated, and outside it is still dark and cold.
+If you felt a bit more down than usual in mid-January, don’t be surprised – a day is approaching that has been dubbed in popular culture as “Blue Monday.” .

 Why this day?